- As low as $243/Night

 The home is two stories, with a single bedroom downstairs(twin bed) and the other two bedrooms upstairs (queen in master bedroom and two twins in the other).
 There is a modest room off of the twin bedroom that can be used for a cot or a crib(both of which are included).
 Additionally, there are two other couches that can be used for sleeping accommodations.

 The home is within walking distance to town, 10-15 mins. from Parris Island(8 miles) and 20-25 mins. from Hunting Island State Park and the beach.
 A public boat launch is half mile from the home.
-Go crabbing, fishing, or watch the elegant sunset over the intracoastal.
+Go crabbing, fishing, or watch the enchanting sunset over the intracoastal.

 This is a non-smoking, no family pets rental.
 Smoking in home(glass side porch supplied) and/or bringing pets results in immediate termination of rental.
 Garage is not supplied in rental.